 The Horse Racing event is a marathon 15-30kms in distance, dependent on the age of the competitors.
 Participants in the riding events are all children between five and twelve, many of whom have been in the saddle since the age of one.
 As they race along the plains, thousands of spectators line the remote track to watch over 300 horses with children sitting confidently astride their small but sturdy Mongolian steed.
 It is claimed such equestrian skills won Genghis Khan an empire that stretched from the Sea of Japan all the way to Europe.

-There is a rare opportunity to be among the few non-Mongolians to experience the spectacular, but little known festival and soak up the exciting atmosphere of this national holiday.
+Our Trans-Mongolian tours offer a rare opportunity to be among the few non-Mongolians to experience the spectacular, but little known festival and soak up the exciting atmosphere of this national holiday.
 Observe the astonishingly vibrant opening ceremony, consisting of local dancers, athletes, horse riders and musicians, before travelling just outside of Ulaan Baatar to watch the national horse race.
 There is also a chance to enjoy a performance of traditional Mongolian throat singing and contortionists.